Kranji Reservoir Park

 Kranji Reservoir Park is a 9-hectare park located next to Kranji Reservoir along Kranji Way in Singapore.
 It overlooks Johor Straits and is a favourite hotspot among fishing enthusiasts and weekend picnickers.
 Facilities include seventeen fishing grounds, pavilions and benches.
-The park's two fishing grounds Z and F are opened from 6am to 11pm daily.
+The park's two fishing grounds Z and F are opened from 6 a.m. to 11 p.m. daily.
 A war memorial plaque at the park serves to honor the brave soldiers who died while resisting the Japanese invasion during the Battle of Kranji in World War II.